zvaehn/gif-collection/README.md

 How to run
 ----
+- Clone the Repository into your Apache root folder
 - Start your MySQL-Server
-- Execute the create-script located in `/database/`
+- Execute the create-script located in `/database`
+- edit `login`, `password`, `database` in the db-config: `/app/config/database.php`

 Additional info
 ----